uradojic/Unsupervised-linear-discrimination-using-skewness/README.md

 **Main functions**

-All code here is written in R and requires the packages MASS, ICtest and mvtnorm.
+All code here is written in R and requires the packages MASS, ICtest, parallel and mvtnorm.

 The main functions are: